-- Created an internal communications plan for implementing change around employee experience.
-Instead of only doing an annual internal feedback request, the firm has provided for ongoing feedback from their team with acknowledgement of their input.
+- Created an internal communications plan for implementing change around the employee experience.
+Instead of only doing an annual internal feedback request, the firm has provided ongoing feedback from their team with acknowledgment of their input.

-- Created a EX/CX Cohort that has the power to make change, when change is necessary.
+- Created an EX/CX Cohort that has the power to make a change, when change is necessary.
 This removed the red tape and showed staff that they meant business.
 This cohort provides updates on strategies for implementation OR reasons why a specific request will not be implemented at this time.

 Note: This same scenario holds true with initiatives implemented to improve your clients’ experience.
-Great CX and EX leads to so many benefits for an organization, and it is cross-organizational.
+Great CX and EX lead to so many benefits for an organization, and it is cross-organizational.
 Everyone benefits!

 A Virtuous Cycle